publicissapient-france/hands-on-assistant/google-assistant/README.md

 $ npm install -g firebase-tools
 ```

-Then login with your Goolge account which contains your assistant project:
+Then login with your Google account which contains your assistant project:

 ```
 $ firebase login